chrgarcia19/Wordle_Assistant/README.md

 # Wordle_Assistant
-This is a program written in Python3 which assists a user with the daily Wordle from the New York Times (https://www.nytimes.com/games wordle/index.html).
-The program goes through a master list of 5 letter words, which are contained in wordlewords.txt, and narrows down the possible list of words that could be the correct word of the day.
-This is still a work in progress with functionality for Black and Green labelled words working properly.
-Yellow labelled words require more testing.
-Words consisting of two of the same letter where one is in the correct place and the other is not breaks the program.
+This is a basic, bare bones command line program that assists a user with the daily Wordle from the New York Times website.
+The program goes through a master list of words taken from the game's source code and narrows down the list based on your guesses.

+## What's the Purpose?
+This simple program is meant to be used as a resource on your daily Wordle game.
+The main idea is for this program to help you make super educated guesses on the daily Wordle without getting the word explicitly given to you.

+## Special Thanks
+Some special thanks must be given for this project coming together as seamlessly as it did.
+Here they are, as follows:
+- The Wordle List: [https://github.com/tabatkins/wordle-list/tree/main] created by Tab Atkins Jr. and Rens Oliemans
+- The Wordle game itself: [https://www.nytimes.com/games/wordle/index.html] created and maintained by The New York Times.

+### Tools and Technologies Used
+- Python 3
+- Git/GitHub

+### To Download and Use